 BETTY L. HOAG: Now how did you happen to get into murals?
 Did someone ask for you, or did you ask to be?

-CHARLES WHITE: I asked to be signed.
+CHARLES WHITE: I asked to be assigned.
 I wanted the experience and wanted to learn and I hadn’t gone far enough in art school to have had that experience, so that was again the beautiful thing because the Art Project, it was almost a school.

 BETTY L. HOAG: Well, as a matter of fact, I don’t think the schools taught mural painting then, did they?